rtoal/plang-glossary/README.md

 A name for an entity in a program.
 (The set of identifiers allowed in a particular programming language often excludes the so-called **reserved words** or **keywords**.)

 ### Immutable
 The quality of an entity whose state may not change.
+The term can also be applied to variables whose values may not be changed.

 ### Inheritance
 The property of a class or object acquiring the same structure or behavior of another entity, which can then be optionally specialized.

 ### Instance
-An object (when referred to in reference to its class or interface).
+An object begin referred to in reference the class that created it.

 ### Interface
 A programming structure that enforces certain behaviors on an object.